It has been said that the late Steve Jobs could look into the future.

 As a result, introverts must play to their strengths, which are low-key and under the radar.

-Whether loudly or silently, personalities don’t matter when everyone is fighting for survival.
+Whether loudly or silently, personalities don’t matter when everyone fights for survival.
 Brilliant maneuvering is critical.

-And introverts who cannot think two and three steps ahead of problems will be at a disadvantage.
+And introverts who cannot think two or three steps ahead of problems will be disadvantaged.